orionrobots/orionrobots.github.io/_posts/2022-02-08-raspberry-pi-pico-tips.md

 title: "Raspberry Pi Pico USB tip"
 description: "Quick tips for Raspberry Pi Pico"
 category: "robot building"
-tags: [raspberry pi pico, robot building, rp2040]
+tags: [raspberry pi pico, robot building, rp2040, electronics]
 ---
 If you are doing a lot of programming with the Raspberry Pi Pico, especially with a mobile platform like a robot, then you will be frequently unplugging your Pico.